Search by category:

 Both babies at one time:

 Most commonly, parents figure out a position that is comfortable for them to feed both babies at the same time.
 This means that the whole feeding can be over in an efficient amount of time and neither baby has to wait patiently to eat.
+You may want to look into a twin nursing pillow like the twin-z.

 One Baby at a time: